peterthehan/discord-starboard-bot/README.md

 ]
 ```

+> You can have multiple starboards in one server!
+Simply add more rule objects inside the `config.json`.
+The only requirement is that `guildId` and `emoji` must form a unique pair.

 - `reactionThreshold` is the number of reactions needed before the message gets pinned.
 - `thresholdOverrideUserIds` are the users whose reactions automatically pins messages.
 This does NOT bypass all the other rules, only the threshold requirement.
 - `color` is the color of the embed.